antistereov/start-page/README.md

 Whether you're planning your day, tracking tasks, or seeking a moment of inspiration, Orbitab ensures your most important information is always within reach—organized, stylish, and effortless.

+## Development

+### SSL

+Since some services require SSL for callbacks, you need to create certificates.
+Put the private key into `cert/privkey.pem` and the certificate into `cert/cert.pem`.

 ## Resources

 ### Frontend